WALTER-GROUP/hackathon-sustainable-logistics/README.md

 # Competition Results

-We have 4 competition tracks:

-- Individual with efficiency rules
-- Team with efficiency rules
-- Individual with sustainability rules
-- Team with sustainability rules

-Winners are calculated by running the simulation 3 times (to reduce the role of luck) and picking the winner based on the average final balance across all 3 simulation runs.
+Winners are calculated by running the simulation 3 times (to reduce the role of luck) at the end of the day and picking the winner based on the average final balance across all 3 simulation runs.

 # Replit agent templates